Glazzes/autumn/README.md

 ### Projects goals
 - Get a decent understanding of how java.lang.reflect package can be used to create Java libraries
-- Build the project solely with what Java's core offers (Done!!!)
+- Build the project only with Java's core (Done 🎉)

 ### Features
 * Field based injection